AdobeDocs/workfront.nl-NL/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md

 * Beheerders en gebruikers met een licentie voor abonnementen die andere gebruikers kunnen bewerken, kunnen lay-outsjablonen op systeemniveau en op groepsniveau toevoegen aan de gebruikers die ze kunnen beheren tijdens het bewerken van hun profiel.
 * Groepbeheerders kunnen geen lay-outsjablonen toewijzen aan taakrollen of teams.

-Zie voor meer informatie over lay-outsjablonen [Lay-outsjablonen](../../../administration-and-setup/customize-workfront/use-layout-templates/use-layout-templates-customize-ui.md).
+Voor meer informatie over lay-outmalplaatjes, zie [ malplaatjes van de Lay-out ](../../../administration-and-setup/customize-workfront/use-layout-templates/use-layout-templates-customize-ui.md).

 <!--removed this from above, but keeping it for a bit, in case it will be needed - known issue around old templates still visible at time:
 * Your older layout templates created in Adobe Workfront Classic have been automatically available in your instance of the new Adobe Workfront experience since they were migrated in early Fall 2019.
 Layout templates created in Adobe Workfront Classic after that time were migrated in April 2020.
 We recommend that you update these layout templates in the new Adobe Workfront experience to take advantage of new functionality and to make them even more useful in that environment.